-Equality Body Slovak National Centre for Human Rights Kýčerského 5 811 05 Bratislava SLOVAKIA Tel.: + 421 2 20850111 + 421 2 20850114 Fax: + 421 2 20850135 E-mail: La info@snslp.sk Internet: Attps://www.snslp.sk it continuously monitors the personal data protection situation, the registration of information systems and the keeping of records about information systems;
+Slovak National Centre for Human Rights

+Kýčerského 5 811 05 Bratislava SLOVAKIA Tel.: + 421 2 20850111

+Fax: + 421 2 20850135

+E-mail: Info@snslp.sk

+Internet: In

 The Personal Data Protection Office of the Slovak Republic ('the Office'), as a state body, plays a part in protecting the fundamental rights and freedoms of individuals during the processing of their personal data.
 It performs its tasks and duties independently and in accordance with the law.
 Its tasks are primarily the following: